Julia-Wagner/furry-friends/README.md

 ### **Accessibility Testing**

-In addition to the Lighthouse Accessibility score I tested my website using the [WAVE Tool](https://wave.webaim.org/) which returned no errors.
+In addition to the Lighthouse Accessibility score, I tested my website using the [WAVE Tool](https://wave.webaim.org/) which returned no errors.

 ### **User Story Testing**